-Thank you to Kidding Around Greenville contributor Kristina Hernandez for sharing a very special charity with us.
-I hope you and your family will join Let There Be Mom for their upcoming Dine Out For Mom Day on October 22, 2020.
+We hope you and your family will join Let There Be Mom for their upcoming Dine Out For Mom Day on October 26, 2023.
+With over 145 restaurants donating 20% of their profits to the organization that day, you have so many options!
 And, fair warning, grab a tissue before you read this.

 One Greenville mom got to thinking one day not the most pleasant of thoughts – what would her children remember her by if she was diagnosed with a terminal illness and wasn’t able to be there any longer for her kids?
 It’s not a happy thought but it is one that spurred her to start an incredible non-profit called Let There Be Mom that helps parents diagnosed with terminal illnesses to create memories for their children.

 Kipra Anderson wanted to give peace to families going through the harrowing diagnosis and treatment of a terminal illness of a parent.
 It is a nightmare scenario for any family but Kipra felt called to work on making tangible memories for the young children of parents facing their last days.

 So in January 2007, the idea became a reality, and Let There Be Mom was born.
 To date, the charity has helped hundreds of families and children.
 The charity works to create memories through scrapbooking or helping to compile letters or cookbooks of family recipes or special photos.

 As the daughter of a mother who passed away due to terminal illness, I wish I had an organization like Let There Be Mom to contact to help create these beautiful memories of my mother so I could pass them on to my own children since they have never met her.
 This ministry is a unique – and needed – opportunity to preserve the legacies of parents for their children as they grow up and feel the absence of mom or dad.